ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 ## Tainted store

-You can access the exact fields that are tainted through the `$tainted` store, returned from `superForm`.
-When you modify the form fields above you'll see how the `$tainted` store reacts.
+You can access the exact fields that are tainted through the `$tainted` store returned from `superForm`.
+When you modify the form fields above, you'll see how the `$tainted` store reacts.

 > Any direct assignment to `$form` will taint the affected field(s)!
-The tainted check is made on the `form` store, not the html input fields.
-In general, don't modify the `$tainted` store directly, instead see below for how to set form data without tainting the form.
+The tainted check is made on the `form` store, not the HTML input fields.
+In general, don't modify the `$tainted` store directly; instead, see below for how to set form data without tainting the form.

 ## Untainting the form